EliotJones/LetsShip/README.md

 The application we're building is an MVC web application backed by a PostgresSQL data store.
 The application allows users to submit arbitrary URLs of product pages from other sites to monitor for price changes and receive email alerts.

+The motivation here is to build and deloy a non-trivial site running in .NET 5.
+Like most people working in software I have a complete inability to ship a finished product.
+This tutorial aims to serve a motivation to reach that goal and also act as a blueprint for early stage products in the .NET space to make slightly better architecture and deployment decisions.

+We'll be deploying our application using a single node kubernetes cluster.
+I used to believe this was overengineering and kubernetes was a fad.
+But using k8s in a single node cluster gives up a couple of advantages that make it worth the up-front investment even for an MVP.

++ Zero downtime deployments using rolling updates.
+I've done enough weekend and evening deployments in my life.
+Our field (software) has a seriously unhealthy attitude to working hours.
+I should be able to push out a deployment in working hours and go home to do what I care about, not have to wait until outside working hours to make updates.
+If your engineers can't leave the office at 5pm you're doing something wrong.
++ Reproducible environments using docker.
+This isn't unique to k8s and there are other ways to deploy docker images but by containerising your application even with a single instance you ensure that you can test the same environment that runs in production.
+Fewer nasty surprises related to environment differences.
++ Load balancing and room to grow.
+Your site idea is going to fail, 99% of the time.
+But if not this set-up should give you a solid foundation for the first 2 years.

 ## Step 1 (you say we need to talk) ##

 First, find out what version of .NET we're running, from the command line run: